Published: April 27, 2021 | Last Updated: June 25, 2024

 Schachter is an educator, writer, speaker, podcaster, and certified Intimacy Coordinator for film and television.
 They spent a decade working in theater and visual art and returned to Los Angeles following 2018.

-In addition to work in production, they offer self-paced, DIY learning resources, record or live classes, and consulting for corporations, scripts, and individuals.
+In addition to production work, they offer self-paced, DIY learning resources, record or live classes, and consulting for corporations, scripts, and individuals.

 Lack of Diversity

-Hollywood has a problem when it comes to diversity.
-The low representation of female directors or professionals of color has sparked numerous social movements, callouts, and media coverage on the issue.
+Hollywood has a problem with diversity.
+The low representation of female directors or professionals of color has sparked numerous social movements, callouts, and media coverage.

 An example of this problem occurred when Mia Schacter witnessed a white woman director ask two black actors to run his fingers through the other’s hair.
 The awkward moment led Schacter to seek out additional help from sex educator Cameron Glover.